-Get medical care if the wound becomes red, painful, warm or swollen; the child gets a fever or if the dog that bit the child starts acting strangely.
+Get medical care if the child develops a fever, the wound become red, painful, warm or swollen, or if the dog that bit the child starts acting strangely.

 For deep wounds:

 Dog bites can cause problems from the spread of germs.
-The most serious disease is rabies.
-Rabies is spread by bite from an infected animal.
-It is almost always fatal if not treated early.
+The most serious disease is rabies, which can be spread through a bite from an infected animal.
+If not treated early, rabies is almost always fatal.
 Dogs are supposed to have routine rabies vaccinations.

 Reporting in Texas